-The image on the left uses the glass filter with a diamond displacement map and also oil paint filter effect
+The image on the right uses the glass filter with a diamond displacement map and also oil paint filter effect

 The glass filter effect can be re-applied numerous times and combined with varying settings of scale and perhaps different displacement maps, all kind of distorted and paint liked effects can be created with the effect such as the golden glass effect

 The glass filter can be used to great effect with type.
 Apply some type and flatten and then apply the glass filter.